jborchma/bokeh_dashboards/README.md

 ## How to run the app

-I have implemented an example bokeh app that can be run by executing
+First, one needs to download the [data sample](https://community.tableau.com/docs/DOC-1236) and rename it to `superstore.xls`.
+Then the bokeh app that can be run by executing

 ```bash
 bokeh serve --show bokeh_app/
 ```

 This executes the code that is in `main.py` and should start up the dashboard in a new browser tab.
+It is just meant to be a simple example of can be done.
+Since the code in `main.py` is run at start up of the app, one could also automatically generate the lists of segments and metrics based on some rules, filter data before loading it into the bokeh datasource or adding a selection for x-axis columns.